 TeleHealth Virtual Visits use a phone or video conferencing platform, much like Skype or FaceTime, to connect providers with patients in different locations for an outpatient appointment.

-If you're a patient and plan on attending a telehealth appointment, please find instructions for how to attend and more on the Dartmouth-Hitchcock website:
+If you're a patient and plan on attending a telehealth appointment, please find instructions for how to attend and more on the Dartmouth Hitchcock Medical Center and Clinics website: